 I recently saw a spate of articles about the use of anesthetics and plants.
 We’ve known – at least since 1846 – that compounds like ether can anesthetize humans.
 Breathe a little in and you lose your sensibility to the world around you while maintaining core functions like breathing, heartbeat, and so forth.
 Simply put, you lose consciousness.

-But what would happen if you apply anesthetics to plants, which don’t have heart or lungs or spinal cords?
+But what would happen if you apply anesthetics to plants, which don’t have hearts or lungs or spinal cords?
 Would plants also lose consciousness?
 That would, of course, imply that they are conscious.

 It’s an interesting question and — being interested in the history of questions – I wondered if it had ever been asked before.
 As it happens, a French scientist named Claude Bernard was one of the first to experiment with anesthetics and plants.
 In 1878, he published Leçons sur les phénomènes de la vie, communs aux animaux et aux végétaux.
 (You can find the original text here.
 I discovered it via a 2014 article found here).

 Through a series of ingenious experiments, Bernard found that anesthesias such as ether affect plants in very specific ways.
 For instance:

 In December 2017, researchers published an article in the Annals of Botany that effectively updates Bernard’s experiments.
 The researchers came to similar conclusions as did Bernard while using a variety of different anesthetics “that have no structural similarities.”
 They conclude that plants can be an effective research model “to study general questions related to anaesthesia, as well as to serve as a suitable test system for human anaesthesia.”